 We are exposed to market risk related to changes in interest rates.
-As of September 30, 2015 and December 31, 2014, we had cash and cash equivalents and certificates of deposit of \$200.4 million and \$202.8 million, respectively, consisting of bank certificates of deposit.
-Our primary exposure to market risk is interest rate sensitivity, which is affected by changes in the general level of United States interest rates, particularly because our investments are in certificates of deposit.
+As of March 31, 2016 and December 31, 2015, we had cash and cash equivalents and certificates of deposit of \$178.0 million and \$197.8 million, respectively, consisting primarily of money market funds.
+Our primary exposure to market risk is interest rate sensitivity, which is affected by changes in the general level of United States interest rates.
 Our certificates of deposit are subject to interest rate risk and will fall in value if market interest rates increase.
 Due to the short-term duration of our investment portfolio and the low risk profile of our investments, an immediate 10% change in interest rates would not have a material effect on the fair market value of our portfolio.
 We expect to have the ability to hold our certificates of deposit until maturity, and therefore we would not expect our operating results or cash flows to be affected to any significant degree by the effect of a change in market interest rates on our investments.